Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Semiparametric KSD test framework

-In the following sections, we will first review the preliminaries of KSD in Section~\ref{sec:prelim_KSD} and then propose the main methodology in Section~\ref{sec:sksd_method} with the investigation of its asymptotic behaviors in Section~\ref{sec:asymptotic_distribution}.
-We establish a calibration procedure based on parametric bootstrap and study its weak convergence in Section~\ref{sec:asymptotic_bootstrap_distribution}.
+In the following sections, we will first present the preliminaries of KSD in Section~\ref{sec:prelim_KSD} and then propose the main methodology in Section~\ref{sec:sksd_method} with the investigation of its asymptotic behaviors in Section~\ref{sec:asymptotic_distribution}.
+We establish a generic calibration procedure based on parametric bootstrap and study its weak convergence in Section~\ref{sec:asymptotic_bootstrap_distribution}.